 The student will apply the techniques learned in Introduction to Ceramics and develop skill in researching clay bodies and glazes.
 The student will understand kiln building, firing methods and advanced techniques in hand-building, throwing, and surface decoration.
-Prerequisite: ART 250, 251 or 252, or instructor approval.

 CERAMICS - INTERMEDIATE III